fishhack66/PAL-1-Stuff/README.md

 EXAMPLES

-DICE.BAS is a program that illustrates the use of RIOT chip RAM to create Tiny BASIC 'limited' one-dimensional arrays using TB's USR function.
+DICE.BAS is a program that illustrates the use of RIOT chip RAM to create TinyBASIC 'limited' one-dimensional arrays using TB's USR function.
 TinyBASIC has (sort of) built in 'PEEK' and 'POKE' ML routines that are not BASIC keywords -- although, to use them, you just have to call them.
 For translating small dice and card games from M$ BASIC, this is just what you need!  :^)  LIST the program for an amazingly simple method of making simple 1-D arrays that can hold numbers 0-255.
 Enjoy!

 GAMES
+Acey-Ducey, Chuck-a-Luck, Craps, Hi-Lo, and Hurkle have been around forever, and are all-but obvious to play.
+The source code for each was snagged from Creative Computing's seminal '70s texts "BASIC Computer Games," and "More BASIC Computer Games," both edited by David Ahl.
+For Craps, it was a challenge (like Hammurabi) to squeeze the translation to TinyBASIC into 2.2 KB, but still fun.
+There were other games I wanted to translate, but four-deep nested loops were just too much for me!
+Still, if you don't have an add-on RAM board for your PAL-1 or microKIM, this will provide a little fun and food for thought, if nothing else, while you reacquaint yourself with 6502 machine code and assembly language.  :^)  Enjoy!

-Hammurabi for Tiny BASIC (TB ported and tweaked by W4JBM for PAL-1)
+*** HAMMURABI for TinyBASIC (TB for PAL-1 ported and tweaked by W4JBM here on Github)

 This is the "explanation" (I can't call it "documentation") of my effort to squeeze the classic BASIC game "Hamurabi" into the bit of RAM left after Tiny BASIC loads on the "stock" PAL-1 (or microKIM, or 4K-expanded actual KIM-1).
 I managed to shrink it down from the 4.1KB text file found in the classic David Ahl-edited book "BASIC Computer Games" to 2.4KB.
 It works - just barely - with a few bytes to spare.
 I stripped this thing down to the bare bones, but it's playable.

 I'm *sure* someone in the 6502 retro community has either A) done this before, or B) can improve on this work (just renumbering the BASIC lines would surely buy a few more bytes).
 In the latter case, I certainly hope so!
 I played about 20 games during testing, and I never reached a "Masterful" rating; only "Fair" twice and "Despot" the rest of the time.
 Plus, I never encountered the plague....(7/13/22: FIXED!
 Now 20% chance of losing 1/3 of your population in any given year)  In any case, playing it took me right back to Dale J. Ickes Junior High in 1978, playing this on a PDP-11 via the school library's teletype and acoustic modem.
 What a way to time travel!

-In the event that someone may want to augment/fix/streamline this code, I offer the following: a variable list for this Tiny BASIC version, and all the REM statements I stripped out of the original.
+In the event that someone may want to augment/fix/streamline this code, I offer the following: a variable list for this TinyBASIC version, and all the REM statements I stripped out of the original.

 VARIABLES: